 Excessive Desire for Control

 Our natural tendency to be in control, if unbridled, will create fear and anxiety when our actions can’t get measurable results in uncertain situations.
-When I experience helplessness, I remind myself that just like I can’t regulate my breath, my blood circulation, digestion, and other automatic “body functions,” sometimes I should kick back and let nature do its work.
+When I experience helplessness, I remind myself that just like I can’t regulate my breath, my blood circulation, digestion, and other automatic “bodily functions,” sometimes I should kick back and let nature do its work.
 This simple mind trick may be helpful to you, too.

 Fear of Change